Empirical Design in Reinforcement Learning: Observational experiments

 One way to gauge if the number of steps reflects early learning or final performance is to examine the learning curve itself.
 If the curve is still increasing, then likely you are seeing early learning.
 If it has flattened for many steps, then you are seeing the final performance of the agent.
 To appropriately pick the number, you can run the agent for longer to gauge if it eventually levels off.
 Then you can report performance for a smaller number of steps to focus on early learning.

 An additional choice related to steps of interaction is artificial episode cutoffs.
 Cutoffs are used to prevent an episode from becoming too long.
-An agent may get stuck, never finding its way to the goal and so never terminating the episode.
-A cutoff involves teleporting the agent after \verb+max_steps+ back to the start state, \emph{without termination}.
+An agent may get stuck, never finding its way to the goal and so never terminate the episode.
+A cutoff involves teleporting the agent after \verb+max_steps+ back to the start state, without entering a \emph{terminal state}.
 It is like picking up a robot that got stuck in a corner, and moving it back into a state from which it can learn.

 For this reason, cutoffs can interact with exploration, and in particular very aggressive short cutoffs may misrepresent the performance of agents that get frequently stuck.
 For example, in original implementations of Mountain Car, no early cutoffs were used and tile-coded agents would run for a few thousand steps in the first episode on average \citep{sutton2018reinforcement}.
 In later implementations, an aggressive episode cutoff of 200 steps was introduced \citep{brockman2016openai}.
 We show in Figure~\ref{fig:cutoffs} that performance for an algorithm that uses neural networks---called EQRC \citep{patterson2022generalized}---is much better with more aggressive cutoffs, with much lower variability over runs.\footnote{This change in default implementation illustrates the practice of problem adaptation---making an easier version of the problem to alleviate challenges in modern algorithms, such as neural networks struggling to learn from flat reward signals.}